klaxalk/linux-setup/README.md

 ## VIM

-Vim has been heavily pluginized in this setup, which makes it more like IDE then a simple terminal editor.
+Vim has been heavily pluginized in this setup, which makes it more like IDE than a simple terminal editor.
 Plugins are maintained by a plugin manager called **vim-plug**, which should download them from their repositories automatically.
 To update them manually, call **:PlugUpdate**, to install them **:PlugInstall** in Vim.
 However, they will be installed automatically by **install.sh**.